 "Macafem's nutrients help restore natural hormones in women.
 Unlike hormone drugs, which are basically resumed in taking synthetic hormones, Macafem acts totally different in your body.
 It nourishes and stimulates your own natural hormone production by inducing the optimal functioning of the pituitary and endocrine glands."
-Click on the following link if you wantto learn more about Macafem.
+Click on the following link to learn more about Macafem.

 Most women can benefit from a combination of lifestyle adjustments and herbal supplements in treating allergies during menopause.
 However, for those with severe symptoms, more conventional treatments - such as medications or immunotherapy - might be safer and more appropriate.

 The third-level interventions for treating allergies typically involve the highest cost and the highest risks.
 However, because some allergies can be life-threatening, it is necessary to evaluate the use of these conventional treatments on a one-on-one basis.

 The two types of conventional allergy treatments at women's disposal include medications and immunotherapy.

 Most allergy medications are designed to relieve allergy symptoms, not treat their underlying cause.
 They include the following:

 Antihistamines block histamines and reduce allergy symptoms like sneezing, runny nose, or hives.
 Studies have shown that long-term use of first-generation antihistamines with anticholinergic effects may raise the risk of developing dementia.8

 Decongestants work by reducing membrane swelling in the nose, thus lessening congestion and stuffiness.
 When used for a few days, they might result in a “rebound effect” and worsen allergy symptoms.